yuyuki/hacs_marstek_venus_e/README.md

 ### Configuring Manual Schedules

-After adding the integration, you can configure charging/discharging schedules through the UI:
+After adding the integration, you can configure charging/discharging schedules in two ways:

+#### Method 1: Through the UI (Recommended for Single Slots)

 1. Go to **Settings** → **Devices & Services**
 2. Find **Marstek Venus E** integration
 3. Click **Configure** (gear icon)
 4. Select **"Configure Manual Mode Schedule"**
 5. Set up your schedule:
-   - **Time Slot**: Choose 1-4 (you can create 4 different schedules)
+   - **Time Slot**: Choose 0-9 (you can create 10 different schedules)
    - **Start/End Time**: When the schedule runs
    - **Active Days**: Select days of the week
    - **Power**: Negative to charge (-1000W), positive to discharge (+1000W)
    - **Enable**: Toggle to activate
 6. Click Submit

-You can also view current schedules from the configuration menu.
+#### Method 2: Through Automations (Recommended for Multiple Slots)

+Configure all 10 schedule slots automatically when you switch to Manual mode using Home Assistant automations.
+This is the easiest way to set up complex schedules!

+**Quick Start:**
+1. Copy the example automation from `example_automation.yaml` in this repository
+2. Paste it into your Home Assistant automations
+3. Adjust times, power levels, and days to match your needs
+4. Save and test by switching to Manual mode!

+**Benefits:**
+- Configure all 10 slots in one action
+- Different schedules for weekdays vs weekends
+- Dynamic schedules based on battery level, weather, or electricity prices
+- Seasonal adjustments (winter vs summer patterns)

+See the **[Manual Mode Automation Guide](MANUAL_MODE_AUTOMATION_GUIDE.md)** for detailed examples and best practices.

 ## Entities